ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 a single entry point can provide both batched and singletons, simplifying the API.
 The library also acts as a case study of using the remote monad.

-Lets go ahead and design our API, show two examples of usage, before exploring the implementation details.

 ## Basic Design of the JSON-RPC API